cboulanger/bibliograph/doc/dev/deployment.md

   --env-file, -f file           - the .env file containing configuration
                                  (defaults to .env).
 Must be the first parameter if others are to override the settings.
-  --deploy-env-file, -F file    - (optional) A stripped-down .env file which will
+  --deploy-env-file, -F file    - A stripped-down .env file which will
-                                  be copied to the deploy target --build-config-file, -c       - the compiler configuration file to use (defaults to compile.json) --build-name, -n name         - an optional name for the subfolder for the build,
+                                  be copied to the deploy target, overrides DEPLOY_ENV_FILE --app-config-file, a file     - The app.conf.toml file to be deployed, overrides APP_CONF_FILE --build-config-file, -c       - the compiler configuration file to use (defaults to compile.json) --build-name, -n name         - an optional name for the subfolder for the build,